Security for agents that take action

 - -Attack surface includes natural language

-- -Requires runtime, per-action authorization
+- -Requires runtime tool-call authorization

 2. Attack taxonomy: how agents get exploited